tomcollins2110/Carousel/README.md

 This weather app uses Open Weather org API.

-Users can search cities and get a description o f the local weather and conditions.
+It is built through react.js.

-## Available Sc
+Users can search cities and get a description of the local weather and conditions.

 ### Deployment